appium/appium-flutter-driver/README.md

     sdk: flutter
 ```

-This snippet, taken from [example dir](https://github.com/appium-userland/appium-flutter-driver/tree/main/example), is a script written as an appium client with `webdriverio`, and assumes you have `appium` server (with `appium-flutter-driver` installed) running on the same host and default port (`4723`).
+This snippet, taken from [example directory](example), is a script written as an appium client with `webdriverio`, and assumes you have `appium` server (with `appium-flutter-driver` installed) running on the same host and default port (`4723`).
 For more info, see example's [README.md](https://github.com/truongsinh/appium-flutter-driver/tree/main/example/README.md)

 > **Note**
 >
 > This means this driver depends on [`flutter_driver`](https://api.flutter.dev/flutter/flutter_driver/flutter_driver-library.html).

+Each client needs [each finder](finder) module to handle [Finders](#Finders).
+Appium Flutter Driver communicates with the Dart VM directory in the `FLUTTER` context.

 ### Note
 - Flutter context does not support page source